hciwang/hciwang.github.io/_posts/2018-3-25-lectures.md

 - 4/27

-### Assignments, readings and group project deliverables at a glance
+### Assignments, readings and deliverables at a glance:

 #### Readings
 #### Batch 1 (commenting on the discussion thread due Apr 13)